 Title: Murder at the Neptune Express

-Disclaimer: Sadly not mine, Joss and Rob Thomas own them.
+Disclaimer: Not mine, Joss and Rob Thomas own them.

 Summary: This is set in the summer of 2005, after season one of Veronica Mars and 2 years after BtVS ended (one year after AtS ended).

 Spike and Xander are a couple when the story starts and are both working with Buffy, Giles and the other slayers and watchers, etc. They go to Neptune to investigate some suspicious reports.

 A/N: Thanks to the completely awesome and wonderful savoytruffle and spookymonkey for the invaluable betas.
 Any mistakes are mine.